JaapSuter/jaapsuter.github.com/_posts/2009-12-1-frozen-futures.markdown

 Suppose buy-in was a million dollars.

 ### Jaap
-The risk-aversion explanation is that you'd run the risk of bottoming out your available money.
+Risk-aversion should account for the risk of bottoming out your available money.

 ### Michael
 Expected payout is infinite, so we're still good.
 But, would you put a million on the line for a very small (albeit profitable) chance to win more?

+### Jaap

 I think marginal utility is a ancestral genetic trait, related to near/far-mode thinking.